Video Audition Information

 VIDEO AUDITION REQUIREMENTS BY PROGRAM:

-Summer Sessions and Winter Workshop video requirements (Majors based programs):
+🌟 Winter Workshop and Summer Sessions One, Two and Three video requirements (Majors based programs):

 • Two contrasting 16 – 32 bar musical theatre selections (one of the two pieces may be a pop-rock selection) that demonstrate vocal range, musicianship, and performance skills.
 Live accompaniment is preferred although music tracks are also acceptable.
 No a cappella singing, please.
 Submit solo material only; we will NOT be able to accept duets, trios, or group numbers as audition material.